babylonhealth/ReactiveFeedback/README.md

 ##### Reducer

-A Reducer is a pure function of `(State, Event) -> State`.
-While Event represents an action that results in a State change, it's actually not what causes the change.
-Event is just that, a representation of the intention to change from one state to another.
-What actually causes the State to change, the embodiment of the corresponding Event, is a Reducer.
-A Reducer is the only place where a State can be changed.
+A Reducer is a pure function with a signature of `(State, Event) -> State`.
+While `Event` represents an action that results in a `State` change, it's actually not what _causes_ the change.
+An `Event` is just that, a representation of the intention to transition from one state to another.
+What actually causes the `State` to change, the embodiment of the corresponding `Event`, is a Reducer.
+A Reducer is the only place where a `State` can be changed.

 ```swift
 static func reduce(state: State, event: Event) -> State {